 If you're looking for your next technical mid-layer, the Rab Ascendor Hoody is our first choice for a high-performance piece.
 This lightweight gridded fleece offers outstanding thermoregulation and is specially cut to be worn with a harness or backpack.
 Yet, it still provides plenty of room through the shoulders and length in the arms and torso.
 Our testers loved the stretch and fit of the polyester-elastane blend, allowing them to stretch and move easily while rock climbing.
 The hood fits comfortably underneath a helmet, and the padded chin guard offers just enough protection to huddle against a cold wind.

 We recognize that the Ascendor Hoody is specifically designed without hand-warming pockets so a harness can slide easily overtop.
-But we'd still like the option for when just hanging around town.
-Since breathability is at the forefront of its design, the Ascendor is not cozy, nor is it very warm to wear on its own in cold weather.
-This is really a technical mid-layer that is meant to complement a base layer and a jacket in a cold-weather layering system.
+But we'd still like the option when just hanging around town.
+Since breathability is at the forefront of its design, the Ascendor is not cozy nor very warm to wear on its own in cold weather.
+This technical mid-layer is meant to complement a base layer and a jacket in a cold-weather layering system.
 If you need more warmth, we suggest looking at the Arc'teryx Kyanite Hoody.
+Or, if you are looking for something technical but a bit warmer and with pockets, you will find the REI Co-op Flash Hyperstretch isn't quite as breathable nor as harness-compatible.
+Still, it delivers an all-around impressive performance and sells at a budget price.

-To test these jackets, we research the entire market before buying the best options every year.
-Then, we test the thread out of them, switching between them constantly during several months of field testing.
+We research the entire market before buying the best options every year to test.
+Then, we test the thread out of them, switching between the jackets constantly during several months of field testing.
 We wear them while running, skiing, climbing, napping, lounging – you name it.
 We've tested them in the dry air of Colorado, Wyoming, and Nevada and in humid environments in Hawaii, Canada, and California.
 We also bring each option into the lab to complete repeatable, objective tests, like dowsing each with water and comparing the softness and pile of each fleece.
 Learn more about how we test fleece jackets.

 We assess these fleece jacket's performance in 5 key metrics: